Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/social/messaging.rst

 Unreal Considerations
 =====================

-Unreal's OnlineSubsystem handles player messaging a little differently than AcceleratXR.
+Unreal's OnlineSubsystem handles player messaging a little differently than Xsolla Backend.
 This affects the way the `IOnlineMessage <https://docs.unrealengine.com/4.26/en-US/API/Plugins/OnlineSubsystem/Interfaces/IOnlineMessage/>`_ is both implemented and used.

-The following table details how the ``IOnlineMessage`` interface functions are intended to behave and how AcceleratXR's implementation differs.
+The following table details how the ``IOnlineMessage`` interface functions are intended to behave and how Xsolla Backend's implementation differs.

 +-------------------------+---------------------------------------------------------------------------+-------------------------------------------------------------------------+